vzhou842/victorzhou.com/content/posts/2019-06-10-static-type-check-js.md

 ![](./media-link/flow-post/flow-example-2.png)

 Seems useful, doesn't it?
+These are only two of many cases where Flow could help prevent bugs.

 To put the cherry on top, Flow is also super easy to setup in an existing codebase.
 I'll prove it to you: we'll integrate Flow with my open-source [example-io-game](https://github.com/vzhou842/example-.io-game) codebase (from my [building an .io web game](/blog/build-an-io-game-part-1/) series) right now!

 ### Setting up Flow for a Website